 Sizzle: Cook all food to safe internal temperature of at least 140 degrees.
 If you’re not sure of the proper temperature follow these FDA guidelines.

-Be Sensible: Perishable food should never sit out for more than 2 hours.
-If the outdoor temperature is 85 degrees or above, only one hour is safe for the leftover food.
+Be Sensible: Use ice or freezer packs keep cold foods cold.
+If the temperature is above 85 degrees be especially vigilant.
 Refrigerate leftover food promptly and toss out any food that has been sitting out for too long.